usnistgov/FederalProfile-8259A/_8259-Control/security.md

 _See also the [technical counterpart to this section](../_8259-Catalog/security.md)_

+The administrative and physical controls to support IOT device security.
+Controls that may be necessary:

 **Maintenance**

 ## Policies and procedures govern the approval and monitoring of onsite and offsite IOT device maintenance activities.